How confident are you in your brand’s SEO and content?

 Veteran digital marketers are used to adapting to technology and platform changes.
 The big fish are already deep in E-A-T territory and they are raising the bar each day.
 You will need to play work harder and smarter to stay in the game with major players.

-How do you aim for top Google SERP rankings in 2021?
+How do you aim for top Google SERP rankings?
 Make sure you do the following:

 - Prove and display your expertise.
 Google’s Search Quality Evaluator Guidelines state that E-A-T evaluation is for content as well as creators.
 Context and information about digital authors are now essential.
 You can show these in profiles and boxes following the main content of a page.